wasim-1/HR-Analytics-in-Power-BI/README.md

 ## Overview

 Power BI dashboard for HR analytics at Atlas Labs.
 Key areas: employee demographics, hiring, performance, and attrition.
-Data is current as of July 7, 2023.
+Data is current as of December 31, 2022.
 The dashboard provides insights into employee trends, satisfaction levels, and attrition patterns, enabling data-driven decision-making for HR.

 ## Dashboard Overview